Ken Harrelson: Batting glove usage

 Harrelson is often credited with being the first Major League player to wear a batting glove when he did so in the 1960s, using a golf glove to protect a hand that had been blistered by playing 27 holes of golf.

-However, in A Game of Inches, baseball historian Peter Morris writes that a batting glove may have been used as early as 1901 by Hughie Jennings, and were definitely used by Lefty O'Doul and Johnny Frederick of the Brooklyn Dodgers in 1932.
+However, in A Game of Inches, baseball historian Peter Morris writes that a batting glove may have been used as early as 1901 by Hughie Jennings, and was definitely used by Lefty O'Doul and Johnny Frederick of the Brooklyn Dodgers in 1932.
 In 1949, outfielder Marv Rickert brought the concept of wearing a golf glove while batting to the Boston Braves, and the practice spread to other major leaguers.
 In the 1940s and 1950s, many players wore batting gloves in Major League games, including Birdie Tebbetts, Roy Campanella, Bobby Ávila, and Johnny Temple.

 Morris does, however, credit Harrelson and Rusty Staub with helping to popularize batting gloves, which were ubiquitous by the late 1970s.